savob/savobajic.ca/content/projects/personal/clock.md

 On little artistic touch I ended up doing at a friends suggestion involved my current limiting resistors for the LEDs.
 I was originally going to only use my 5% tolerance (brown bodied) resistors but realized as I was counting them that I was going to run out of them halfway through making the three display modules I wanted.
 This meant I was going to need to use some of my 1% (blue bodied) resistors which would throw off the consistency I was looking for.
-I mention this to a friend and they suggested that I set up an *ombré* (gradient) from one end to the other with my resistor colours.
+I mentioned this to a friend and they suggested that I set up an *ombré* (gradient) from one end of the clock to the other with my resistor colours.

 <figure>
 <img src="/images/clock-ombre.jpg">